Know these winter resources, health tips

 By Alicia M. Colombo

 Winter can be harsh on your wallet, as well as your body.
 Don’t let high utility bills cause a crisis.
 Several discount and assistance programs are available to people who are older, low- income and/or living with disabilities.
-This article offers a roundup of tips and resources to help you weather the season safely and comfortably.
+This article offers health tips and a roundup of resources to help you weather the season safely and comfortably.

 The first step to reducing your utility bills is to reduce usage.
 Use a digital thermostat to regulate your home’s temperate, or lower it manually when you are not going to be home.
 If you have leaky faucets or toilets, have them repaired or replaced.
 Seal or replace any drafty windows or doors.
 Are there rooms in your home that are not used regularly?
 Close the heating vents.